 Backyard Scavenger Hunt

 This will take some planning on your part, but create clues that lead up to one another, that will take your kids on a scavenger hunt through the backyard.
 Have the final clue lead them to a surprise, like a popsicle, or new squirt gun waiting for them.
+There are so many fun ideas you can incorporate into a backyard scavenger hunt.

 Couch cushion forts tend to be quite popular among children, so why not build a fort outside, using old sheets and clothespins?
 If you have close trees you can use the limbs to help hang the sheets up, or even tie a string around the trunks, to drape the sheets over.
 Be creative.
 Have fun!